FlorisE/ortery_ros_driver/README.md

 This package wraps the `OTADCommand.exe` utility for controlling Ortery turntables (e.g. Ortery PhotoCapture 360) and is hence meant to be used in ROS 2 for Windows.
 The file `ortery_driver.py` can also be used stand-alone in case you want to control the turntable directly via Python.

+We don't have access to any other turntable except for the Ortery PhotoCapture 360, hence we only tested it on that specific model.
+Feel free to contribute if you want to add specific functionality for other models.

 To use it make sure that the folder containing `OTADCommand.exe` is added to the `PATH` environment variable.

 Currently implemented ROS 2 services: